Past Research Staff and PhD Students

 Dr Gretchen Grammer

 Gretchen's PhD research used biogeochemical tracers and sclerochronologies derived from fish otoliths to detect environmental change.
 She is now working as a Research Scientist at SARDI Aquatic Sciences.

 Karl investigated the use of carp exclusion screens on wetland inlets and their value in controlling common carp, as well as the effects on offstream movements of other fish species in the River Murray for his PhD.
 He now works as a project manager for the Department of Environment and Water in Adelaide.

 Chris undertook his PhD research in the Gillanders lab before undertaking several postdoctoral positions in the lab.
 He worked on an FRDC funded sardine project before spending time on several projects involving hard part chemistry and sclerochronology.
 Chris now works for Fisheries Research Development Corporation in Adelaide.

 Dr Claudia Junge

 Claudia was a postdoctoral researcher for around 3 years in the Gillanders laboratory.
 She worked on an ARC Linkage project entitled “Seascape genetics for shark management: an innovation in sustainable fisheries modelling”.
-Claudia is now a project officer for AquaTT based in Ireland before moving to a research position in Norway.
+Claudia was a project officer for AquaTT based in Ireland before moving to a research position in Norway.

 Jacob was a Research Associate on our Spencer Gulf research focusing on a socio-ecological assessment of the ecosystems, industries and communities of Spencer Gulf.